ikatson/rust-sstb/README.md

 # TODO ([x] means done)
+- [ ] cache=none does not work.
+It uses unbounded cache as default which is incorrect.
 - [-] open-source
   - [x] write README with badges
   - [ ] Travis tests etc